-Nat’l trust sets strategy
+Nat’l Trust sets strategy for 2017-2018

-Re-elected as National Trust board Chairman for the 2017/2018 year, Andrew Gibb says his team intends to develop a strategic vision for the organization for the next five years as the trust continues their efforts to preserve caymanian heritage sites and the environment for future generations.
+Re-elected as National Trust Board Chairman for the 2017/2018 year, Andrew Gibb said his team intends to develop a strategic vision for the organization for the next five years as the trust continues their efforts to preserve Cayman heritage sites and the environment for future generations.

 “Here in the Cayman Islands, that we identify as our culture and environmental heritage that we even more so treasure it and value it and to make sure that we hand it over to the next generation in as good as a condition as if we received it,” said Chairman of the National Trust, Andrew Gibb.